Skip to main content

 });

-5. You can test your agent inside Mastra's Playground using the mastra dev command:
+5. You can test your agent with Studio using the mastra dev command:

 mastra dev

-Inside Playground navigate to the "Search Agent" and ask it: "What happened last week in AI news?"
+Inside Studio navigate to the "Search Agent" and ask it: "What happened last week in AI news?"

 For more control over search behavior, you can integrate external search APIs as custom tools.
 Exa is a search engine built specifically for AI applications, offering semantic search, configurable filters (category, domain, date range), and the ability to retrieve full page contents.
 The search API is wrapped in a Mastra tool that defines the input schema, output format, and execution logic.